MRSHAKILS/Custom-image-classification-model/README.md

 - **Data Loading**: Images are loaded and split into training and testing sets.
 - **Preprocessing**: Images are resized, normalized, and augmented for better learning.
-- **Model Training**: A deep learning model (e.g., CNN) is trained using your dataset.
+- **Model Training**: Different machine learning model is trained using your dataset.
 - **Evaluation**: The model’s accuracy is evaluated—shoot for that 90%!

 ## 🤗 Why try this project?

-- Learn hands-on about computer vision and deep learning.
+- Learn hands-on about computer vision and machine learning.
 - Build your own dataset—a vital skill in real-world ML projects.
 - See tangible results as your model gets smarter.